777MW/TwilightToggle-Background-Service/README.md

 # TwilightToggle
-An all-page dark mode switcher for Google Chrome that can be toggled on/off at your desired time of day -- Built in C#
+An all-page dark mode switcher for Google Chrome that can be toggled on/off at your desired time of day -- Built in C# and compatible with Windows 10 & 11